JAMK-IT/test-environments/Locust-test-bench/README.md

 -------------------------------------------------------------------

-After you have lauched container, you can see tests steps in your terminal.
-Tests will fail or pass and after tests are done container exits and moves reports to your reports folder what u defined in launch options.
+After tests are done container exits and moves reports to your reports folder what u defined in launch options.
+IF you chose to run with webUI you must download report manually using webUI.

 Open your browser and navigate to your NGINX or Apache page.
 When you r trying to view you reports, you get error message.
 You need to have JavaScript enabled.